ChristerNilsson/2023-026-chessx2/readme.md

 Two persons will be able to play over-the-board chess with this app.

 Two boards are used.
-* Both players will see the pieces correctly.
+* Both players will see all pieces correctly.
-* Each player will only touch his own board.
+* Each player may only touch his own board.

 # Advantages compared with analog chess